Exclusively Equine Acupuncture and chiropractic

 Communication is a key component through on time appointments, prompt returning of calls, texts, and emails.

-Why Exclusively Equine Chiropractic and Dentistry?
+Why Exclusively Equine Acupuncture and Chiropractic?

 Chiropractic Facts

 Probably the most common question we are asked is how we adjust an animal as large as a horse.
 It must take a lot of force, right?
 Actually, excessive force can tear ligaments, strain muscles, and even fracture cartilage.
-The key to adjusting a horse effectively is skill not strength.
+The key to adjusting a horse effectively is skill, not strength.
 Unlike most chiropractic manipulations in humans, horses are adjusted a single joint at a time.
 The force is applied in a very specific direction and in a very specific way.
 In addition, the horse must be relaxed.
 Therefore, a thorough understanding of equine anatomy is necessary to perform effective adjustments without excessive, possibly damaging force.
 Experience tends to result in faster, more precise but less forceful and obvious adjustments.
 This approach restores spinal balance while causing minimal soft tissue stress and inflammation.

 It is important that a chiropractic examination includes an assessment of the whole horse, particularly a gait evaluation for soundness.
 At least thirty percent of the horses we evaluate have underlying problems that contribute to their chiropractic issues.
 Low-grade lameness, poor fitting tack or blankets, shoeing issues, and dental problems commonly contribute to back and neck pain in horses.
 Dr. Blackwood evaluates every horse she adjusts for factors that may be contributing to the horse's problems